V10 - Projector AIPTEK - Free user manual and instructions

 are designed to provide reasonable protection against harmful interference in residential installations.
 This equipment generates, uses, and can radiate radio frequency energy, and if not installed and used in accordance with the instructions, may cause harmful interference to radio communications.

--Consult the dealer or an experienced radio/television technician for additional suggestions.
+- Consult the dealer or an experienced radio/TV technician for additional suggestions.

-You are cautioned that any change or modifications to the equipment not expressly approved by the party responsible for compliance could void Your authority to operate such equipment.
+You are cautioned that any changes or modifications to the equipment not expressly approved by the party responsible for compliance could void your authority to operate such equipment.

 If the time arises to throw away your product, please recycle all the components possible.